10 Applications of Object Oriented Programming

 print(f"Total Price: ${total_price}")

-This example illustrates how OOP can be applied to model components of e-commerce systems in Python, showcasing encapsulation of product and shopping cart functionalities, abstraction of user interactions, and modular design for scalability and flexibility in handling e-commerce operations.
+This example illustrates model components of e-commerce systems in Python, showcasing encapsulation of product and shopping cart functionalities, abstraction of user interactions, and modular design for scalability and flexibility in handling e-commerce operations.

 That’s the opportunity that QuickStart offers.
 Our Software Engineering Bootcamp prepares aspiring information technology professionals for the long-term career you deserve.
-In 23 weeks, you can learn the same skills that most college students spend four years studying.
+In 12 or 20 weeks, you can learn the same skills that most college students spend four years studying.

 Without crippling college debt or skills decay, you’ll be able to master front-end and back-end development skills that modern IT employers are actively looking for.
 Connect with a QuickStart Admissions Advisor today if you’re ready to take important steps toward an entry-level career in software engineering, OOP, and web development.